 His last spectacle for Hitparaden 1, “The Game and Other Activities”, took place inside in front of an audience.
 But the attendees did not stay in a observing mode for long.
 Once again guiding them in his signature style of moderation of friendly confusion, Dariusz transformed them into participating performers who followed him through a long series of instructions, including hugging each other, getting partly undressed and let themselved be weighed and carried through the performance space by the artist.

-Excerpts from all three performances can be seen in the video below:
+Excerpts from all three performances can be seen in this video which we cannot share here because Youtube hit with an age restriction.
+Because of nudity, we guess.

 About the Artist

-The artist cites as his main goal in art to develop collectivism in performance.
+Dariusz cites as his main goal in art to develop collectivism in performance.
 His performances are generally composed of a multitude of small actions, and they always involve the audience.
 He aims for active collaboration between artist and audience, but claims this to be difficult and risky “as you never know if they will or will not collaborate“.
-The course his live works take is determined by this insecurity, with variations occuring if the collaboration does not go as expected.
+The progress of his live works is determined by this insecurity, with variations occuring when collaborations do not go as expected.

 Some more information is on this website.